alfred2000838/EDRR/README.md

 # EDRR
 Implementation of Efficient Dynamic Round Robin (EDRR) Algorithm for CPU scheduling

 Implement in accordance to research paper by Muhammad Umar Farooq, Aamna Shakoor, Abu Bakar Siddiqu, University of Engineering and Technology, Lahore.
-Reasearh paper available here: https://umar17.github.io/papers/3.pdf
+Reasearch paper available here: https://umar17.github.io/papers/3.pdf

 # How it works
 This modified Round Robin algorithm uses dynamic time quantum.
 It applies a practical approach by